 Contemporary cinema will be the center of the 2021 Festival

 Enrolments in international competitions for feature films and short films by Lucca Film Festival and Europa Cinema 2021 are now open.
-The Festival scheduled for the spring of next year between Lucca and Viareggio is one of the events organized with the support of the Fondazione Cassa di Risparmio di Lucca and every year brings to Tuscany the great names of international cinema to Tuscany such as Oliver Stone and David Lynch.
+The Festival scheduled for the autumn of next year between Lucca and Viareggio is one of the events organized with the support of the Fondazione Cassa di Risparmio di Lucca and every year brings to Tuscany the great names of international cinema to Tuscany such as Oliver Stone and David Lynch.

 The enhancement of independent contemporary productions, result of the talent of directors from all over the world, will be the focus of the programming of the 2021 edition which will see a thorough selection of works characterized by a plurality of looks, styles and perspectives that will be programmed both in Lucca and online.